sdt/tmux-vim/README.md

 This behaviour can be adjusted with the following environment variables.

+### TMUX_VIM_CONFIG

+Path to configuration file.

+Optional, default is `~/.tmux-vim.conf`.

-You can set these variables in ~/.tmux-vim.conf.
+The remaining variables can be set in this config file.

 ### TMUX_VIM_SPLIT